Equivariant Elliptic Cohomology and Mapping Stacks: Preliminaries

 \subsection{Tangents and loops}

-The $\infty$-category of derived stacks $\dSt$ is Cartesian closed, hence it admits internal mapping objects, also known as \emph{mapping stacks}. \begin{remark} The notation we use for mapping spaces in $\infty$-categories is $\mathrm{Map}$, in contrast with the notation for the mapping stack introduced below.
-If the $\infty$-categories are linear over a simplicial ring $R$, we denote the mapping spaces as $\mathrm{Hom}$. \end{remark} Given two derived stacks $X$ and $Y$, we denote their mapping stack as $\Map{X}{Y}$.
+Given two derived stacks $X$ and $Y$, we denote their mapping stack as $\Map{X}{Y}$.
 As a presheaf on $\CAlg^\op$, the mapping stack is characterized by

-The mapping stack can also be defined relative to some base derived stack $B$.
-If $X$ and $Y$ are derived stacks over $B$, the mapping stack $\Map{X}{Y}_{B}$ relative to $B$ is the presheaf over derived affine schemes over $B$ given by the formula
+The mapping stack can also be defined relative to some base derived stack $B$: for $X$ and $Y$ over $B$, the mapping stack $\Map{X}{Y}_{B}$ relative to $B$ is given by

 Given a derived geometric stack $X$, we can build new derived stacks via universal constructions.
 In this paper we will consider the shifted tangent $T_X[-1]$, the unipotent loop space $\cL^u X$, the loop space $\cL X$ and the derived stack of quasi-constant maps $\Mapo{E}{X}$ from an elliptic curve $E$.
-The first three constructions are well e documented in the literature, and we will recall them in this section.
-The latter object is new and is the main object of study of this paper.
+The first three constructions are well documented in the literature, and we will recall them in this section, while the latter is new and is one of the main objects of study of this paper.

-If $X$ is a derived geometric stack its \emph{cotangent complex} is a quasi-coherent sheaf \begin{definition} The \emph{shifted tangent bundle} of $X$, $T_X[-1]$, is the relative spectrum over $X$ \end{definition} Recall the definition of the shifted affine line given in the previous subsection, as the affinization of the Betti stack $S^1$. \begin{definition} The \emph{loop space} of $X$, $\cL X$, is the mapping stack The \emph{unipotent loop space} of $X$, $\cL^u X$, is the mapping stack \end{definition} When $X$ is a derived scheme, the shifted tangent bundle, the loop space and the unipotent loop space all coincide.
-This is a consequence of Zariski codescent for these three objects which was established, for instance, in \cite{BZNLoopConn}.
-According to these codescent results, these three derived stacks cosheafify over the Zariski site of a derived scheme.
-This implies that these three objects are equivalent, as there are natural maps between them and their local cosections on affines are equivalent.
-As an example, we recall the statement for the loop space, which appears as Lemma $4.2$ in \cite{BZNLoopConn}: \begin{lemma}[Lemma 4.2, \cite{BZNLoopConn}] Let $X$ be a derived scheme.
+If $X$ is a derived geometric stack its \emph{cotangent complex} is the quasi-coherent sheaf corepresenting the functor of derivations. \begin{definition} The \emph{shifted tangent bundle} of $X$, $T_X[-1]$, is the relative spectrum over $X$ The \emph{unipotent loop space} of $X$, $\cL^u X$, is the mapping stack The \emph{loop space} of $X$, $\cL X$, is the mapping stack \end{definition} When $X$ is a derived scheme, the shifted tangent bundle, the loop space and the unipotent loop space are all equivalent.
+This follows from the fact that these three objects are cosheaves over the Zariski site of a derived scheme, as explained in \cite{BZNLoopConn}, and they coincide when the target $X$ is affine.
+As an example, we recall the relevant codescent statement for the loop space: \begin{lemma}[Lemma 4.2, \cite{BZNLoopConn}] Let $X$ be a derived scheme.
 The functor